Okashanadeem/GIAIC/Quarter 3/Academic Excellence Assignments/health_wellness_agent/README.md

 2. **OpenAI API key issues**
    - Check your `.env` file exists and contains valid API key
    - Verify API key has sufficient credits
+   - **Note**: Only OpenAI API keys work - Gemini, Claude, or other API keys will not work

 3. **Streamlit won't start**
    - Ensure port 8501 is available